leereilly/leereilly/README.md

 #### Recent GitHub Blog posts:

 My job has literally nothing to do with video games or game development.
-That said, there's a good chance the list of blog posts below will have something to with games...
+That said, there's a good chance the list of blog posts below will have something to with games.
+Consider it a hobby!

 <!--START_SECTION:feed-->
 * [Top-rated entries from Game Off 2021](https:&#x2F;&#x2F;github.blog&#x2F;2022-01-13-top-entries-from-game-off-2021&#x2F;)